aimux docs

 Use each file for what it is meant to control:

-• use aimux.config.ts for explicit, versioned user intent
+• use aimux.config.ts for explicit startup intent and structural config

 • let aimux.json store app-managed preferences